austinp0wers/austinp0wers/README.md

-:kr: Born in Seoul, Korea,
+:tiger: Born in Seoul, Korea,
 for those who may be wondering, it's South Korea.

 :koala: Raised in Sydney, Australia